API CK-4 and API FA-4 at a Glance

 * Check with engine manufacturer to verify use and any suggested maintenance changes.

-Engine manufacturers are expected to recommend API CK-4 oils for on-highway and non-road diesel engines in use today in heavy duty equipment.
+Engine manufacturers are expected to recommend API CK-4 oils for on-highway and non-road diesel engines in use today.

 CK-4 oils have improved oxidation resistance, shear stability, and aeration control compared with CJ-4 products.
 CK-4 oils are backward compatible with CJ-4, CI-4 with CI-4 PLUS, CI-4, and CH-4 oils, so engine manufacturers are expected to recommend CK-4 oils for on-highway diesel engines using CJ-4 and earlier categories.
 Still, you should check with the engine manufacturer before moving up to CK-4.
 Remember to ask about your oil change interval when using CK-4.